Lynsiearagon/Lynsiearagon/README.md

 Welcome!
 I'm Lynsie, a full stack developer with a frontend focus and an avid bowler! 🎳

+I'm currently a freelance software developer and have over two and a half years of professional experience in the field.

+The technologies I use the most are Next.js, JavaScript, SQL Databases, and Azure Cloud Services.

+I have a background in legal and find that my organization, communication, and attention to detail really helps me to be a successful software engineer.

 <!--
 **Lynsiearagon/Lynsiearagon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.